KIRX: Format

 The early days of KIRX featured many music and interview programs broadcast live from the studios, along with local high school and college sports by remote.
 One early program that survives to this day is 'Party Line', a 6-day per week call-in show where community members can buy, sell, or trade items.
 The 'KIRX Barn Dance', broadcast live from Reiger Armory in Kirksville on Saturday nights, was also a popular show.
 During the 1950s and 1960s most local music programming gave way to the 'stacks of wax', 45's and LP's featuring a wide variety of singers and bands, often left to the discretion of the DJ.
 The decision was made in 1983 to feature an all-country music format with the slogan "Music Country KIRX".
 This continued until the late 1990s when the current format of News/Talk with '50s and '60s oldies was initiated.
-However, as it has since the beginning, local news, high school sports, and St. Louis Cardinal baseball games remain the primary focus.
+However, as it has since the beginning, local news, high school sports, and St. Louis Cardinals baseball games remain the primary focus.